 When you make a donation to plant a tree at Platbos, you are helping to conserve and extend the biodiversity of the forest.
 Each new tree planted contributes a square metre of forest canopy and the myriad of life forms that this supports.

 Whether it’s planting a tree in honour of someone special, or sponsoring tree planting to minimize your ecological footprint, your participation in the Trees for Tomorrow reforestation project is what enables the Kriges to realize their goal in conserving and rehabilitating this unique forest.

 The Forest Camp is a highly recommended way to break away from the lights and noise of modern life and reconnect with the ancient rhythms of this stunning forest.

 The Kriges have put in a lot of effort to ensure that this camp lives in harmony with the surrounding ecosystem.
 There is plenty of permanent tenting supported by wood from alien trees cleared from the forest.
 The open air shower’s hot water is fuelled by the old fashioned Donkey Boiler.
 The outdoor toilets utilise a composting technique: a handful of sawdust helps reintegrate it back into the ground and benefit the natural cycle of the forest.

 At night, one can sit around the campfire and enjoy the sounds of animals such as owls and bushbuck.
 We even heard baboons!

 There are also various lovely forest trails to explore, offering an absolute feast for the senses.
 Do yourself a favour, and go pull in there for a few days.
 You’ll emerge completely reinvigorated and content in the knowledge that your money went towards preserving such a magical place.

-Photos by: Deborah Worthington (pictured in main image), Lucas Swart & Elma Pollard, except where otherwise indicated.
+- Photos by Deborah Worthington (pictured in main image), Lucas Swart and Elma Pollard, except where otherwise indicated.